One question I see time and again is “How much should I spend on groceries for my family of four ?” — or three, five

-It can be tough to figure out how much you really should budget for f00d vs. what you may currently be spending.
-There is not a right or a wrong number, but you must find the right amount so that you don’t overspend.
+It can be tough to figure out how much you *should* budget for food vs. what you’re currently spending on your meals.
+There is not a right or a wrong number, but you must find the right amount so you don’t overspend.

-Fortunately, there are some different tricks you can try to help you figure out exactly how much to spend on food per month.
+Here are some tricks you can try to help you figure out exactly how much to spend on food per month.

-According to the US Department of Agriculture, the average household spends about 6% of its income on groceries each month is around 6% of most budgets.
-However, the study also shows that Americans also spend 5% of their disposable income on dining out.
-That makes your food budget 11% of your overall income!
+According to the U.S. Department of Agriculture, the average household spends about 6% of its income on groceries each month.
+However, the study also shows that the average American also spends 5% of his or her disposable income on dining out.
+That makes your food budget 11% of your overall income — a significant expense!

-Here is an example: If your take-home income is $3,000 a month, you will budget around $180 for groceries and $150 for dining out.
-Of course, if $180 won’t cover your needs, then you need to commit to a more thrifty plan: Scale back on eating out and use any additional money towards your grocery needs.
+Here is an example: If your take-home pay is $3,000 a month, you will budget around $180 for groceries and $150 for dining out.
+Of course, if $180 won’t cover your needs, then you need to commit to a more thrifty plan: Scale back on eating out and use any additional money toward your grocery needs.

-A more efficient, and realistic, way to figure out how much to budget for groceries is to look at your current grocery spending.
-The way to do this is by completing a spending form.
+A more realistic way to figure out how much to budget for groceries is to look at your current grocery spending.
+An easy way to do this is by completing a spending form.

 Here’s how it works.
-Review all your spending purchases over several pay periods.
+Review all your purchases over several pay periods.
 You should include food spending, fuel, dining out, entertainment — everything.
 Having all the numbers in front of you will help you calculate the average of how much you’re spending on groceries (and all your other budget categories!) every week.

-If you think your expenses for food add up to too much money, you can try to reduce your spending, keeping in mind that you and your family will also have to adjust the way you eat.
+If you think your expenses for food add up to too much money, you can try to reduce your spending.
+Just keep in mind that your family will have to adjust the way you eat.